raif-s-naffah/ogc-cql2/doc/FUNCTION.md

 // assert the outcome is TRUE... assert!(matches!(res, Outcome::T));

-// tear down the Evaluator...
-evaluator.teardown()?;

 # Ok(())
 # }
 ```

 # Data types

 This library supports a subset of data types available in a Rust environment for use with function arguments and results.
-The [ExtDataType] variants embody those types.
-Each variant maps to a specific yet opaque (for now) Rust type...
+The [`ExtDataType`] variants embody those types.
+Each variant maps to a specific yet opaque Rust type...

 | `ExtDataType` variant | Symbol | inner type                                                       |
 |-----------------------|--------|------------------------------------------------------------------|